30 Years Without the Berlin Wall

-As you travel from country to country in a group of no more than 10 people, you will broaden your knowledge in lectures, briefings, field trips and social functions with American and European experts, political and business leaders, diplomats and journalists.
+As you travel in a small group, you will broaden your knowledge in lectures, briefings, field trips and social functions with American and European experts, political and business leaders, diplomats and journalists.
 Our schedule is fairly active, and you can expect to walk between 1 and 2 miles per day.

 Departure from home city